centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-wsus-nsclient.md

 </Tabs>

 ## How to check in the CLI that the configuration is OK and what are the main options for?

+> The following examples come for the RestAPI template.

 Once the plugin is installed, log into your Centreon poller's CLI using the **centreon-engine** user account (`su - centreon-engine`) and test the plugin by